nimiCurtis/zion_ros/README.md

 ### TODO:
 - [ ] List of topics from CLI
 - [ ] Images of the system
-- [ ] Add requierments and update install.sh
+- [ ] Add dependencies, requierments and update install.sh